 Make security blankets for children in hospitals.

-Help with a variety of activities, such as organizing a blood drive or helping with disaster relief.
+Help with a variety of activities, such as organizing a blood drive or assisting with disaster relief.
+Volunteers must be 18 or older or have permission from a parent or guardian

 Volunteering Opportunities by State

 Every local community has plenty of opportunities for children and teens to volunteer.
 VolunteerMatch is an excellent site for finding local organizations that need help.
-Many states have volunteer resource pages, too.
+Many states even have their own volunteer resource pages, too.
 If available, we provided those links below.
-We’ve also highlighted a place in each state where we love to volunteer and think you and your kids would too.
+We’ve also highlighted a volunteer organization in each state.
 It’s time to get out and make a difference!

 Teens ages 14 and up can make a difference at Arkansas’s Children’s Hospital in Little Rock.

 Families and teens are welcome at Volunteers for Outdoor Colorado.
-Enjoy the great outdoors while helping to protect it.
+The Cairn Youth Program, featuring monthly activities for high schoolers throughout the school year, allows kids to enjoy the great outdoors while helping to protect it.

 Bring history to life!
 Kids ages 10 through 18 can portray a historical character at Connor Prairie outside of Indianapolis.

-KindCraft plans monthly events in Kansas City perfect for families volunteering with children.
+KindCraft plans monthly events in Kansas City perfect for families to volunteer with children and teens.

 Nature-loving teens can become Jr. Naturalists at the Audubon Louisiana Nature Center.
-They also offer animal and eco-based experiences for younger kids.
+They also offer virtual environmental education and social events.

-Portland Trails volunteers help maintain trails, including those for hiking and biking.
+Portland Trails helps maintain trails, including those for hiking and biking.
+Volunteers must be at least age 18 or be accompanied by a guardian in order to volunteer.

 Missouri Botanical Garden offers a network of teen programs as well as some for elementary-age students.

-The Montana Wilderness Association gives teens a chance to learn about land stewardship.
+The Montana Wilderness Association‘s Youth Engagement program gives teens a chance to learn about land stewardship.

-Kids ages 14 and up can volunteer at Springs Preserve, outside of Las Vegas, where they’ll help maintain the grounds and engage guests.
+Kids age 14 and up can volunteer at Springs Preserve, outside of Las Vegas, where they’ll help maintain the grounds and engage guests.

-At the Children’s Museum of New Hampshire in Dover, youth volunteers help with guests and special events.
+At the Children’s Museum of New Hampshire, youth volunteers help with guests and special events.

-Anyone who loves to color can participate in Color a Smile.
-First, print a coloring page from their site.
-Then, color it however you like and send it in.
-They’ll deliver it to senior citizens, troops overseas, or anyone who needs a smile.
+Teens can print a coloring page from the Color a Smile website, color it however they like, and then have it delivered to senior citizens, troops overseas, or anyone who needs a smile.

 Lovers of southwestern history can volunteer at El Rancho de las Golondrias in Santa Fe.

-Interested in pursuing a career in medicine?
-Join the Rex Healthcare VolunTEEN program to gain practical experience in a medical setting.
+Know a teen who is interested in pursuing a career in medicine?
+Guide them to the Rex Healthcare VolunTEEN program to gain practical experience in a medical setting.

 The State Historical Society of North Dakota provides volunteers to historic and cultural sites around the state.